 A rape exam provides essential treatment for exposure to sexually transmitted diseases and pregnancy.
 It also collects evidence to be used against your assailant should you choose to press charges.
 Public Safety will assist in reporting to the Monmouth Police Department.
 The exam should be completed within 84 hours of the sexual assault.
-The examination will be conducted at a local hospital by a certified Sexual Assault Nurse Examiner (S.A.N.E.).
+The examination will be conducted by a certified Sexual Assault Nurse Examiner (S.A.N.E.). at SHCC M-F, or after hours at a local hospital.